 Eventually, Jim lost his powers during an adventure with his old teammates from the Invaders.
 Jim saved the life of his old teammate Spitfire, but at the cost of his own powers.
 Not soon after, Jim left the West Coast Avengers and became chief of security at Oracle Inc., a company ran by his old teammate Namor.
-He also briefly became the leader of the Heroes for Hire team which was funded by Oracle Inc..
+He also briefly became the leader of the Heroes for Hire team which was funded by Oracle Inc.

 The New Invaders

 After some time, Jim's powers came back, at least in a small way.
-Not soon after that he left the V-Battalion and started a new group of Invaders, calling themselves the New Invaders.
-The group was compromised of old war heroes such as Spitfire, Thin Man and the Blazing Skull as well as newcomers Union Jack, Tara and US Agent.
-The group was however not long lived, during one mission Jim again sacrificed himself in order to stop a great evil from entering earth.
-The whole superhero community mourned the loss of a great hero, but not just that; they mourned the death of the first true superhero of earth.
+Not soon after that, he left the V-Battalion and started a new group of Invaders, calling themselves the New Invaders.
+The group consisted of old war heroes such as Spitfire, Thin Man, and the Blazing Skull as well as newcomers Union Jack, Tara, and U.S.Agent.
+The group was however not long-lived.
+During one mission, Jim again sacrificed himself in order to stop a great evil from entering Earth.
+The whole superhero community mourned the loss of a great hero, but not just that; they mourned the death of the first true superhero of Earth.